-Stage VII: Carry out an empirical study.
+- Stage VII: Carry out an empirical study.

 - Stage VIII: Conclude your study with a synthetic report and alternative recommendations of changes, modifications etc.

 - Stage IX: Describe a solution to a problem.

 - Stage X: Specify a conclusion.

 Recommended structure of a thesis

 The thesis is printed in A4 format.
 Recommended line spacing 1.15, using a proportional serif font of size 12 pt.
 Font paragraph and chapter names are proportionally larger.
 Pages are numbered consecutively except the front page.
 The tables and figures are numbered and labelled.
 In the text, they are referenced (see Figure 3.3, as is evident from Table 7.1).
 Below the figure or the table, the source must not be missing (if the creator of a table or of a figure is the author, indicate “Source: author“).
 Tables and figures should always apply directly to the text.
 Otherwise (or if a table is too large, images etc.) they are placed in the annex.
-The total length of the thesis is usually 40-50 pages excluding annexes, to a maximum of 100-120 pages including annexes.
+The total length of the thesis is usually 40-50 pages excluding annexes and references, to a maximum of 70 pages including annexes and references.
 Duplexing saves forests.

 Table of Contents (up to level 3, going into higher levels leads mostly to reader´s confusion)

 - Relevance of the topic and the necessity for a solution;

 - Practical and theoretical value of the topic;